Kenway-web/Kenway-web/README.md

 - 👋 Hi, I’m Shoaib Ali
 - 👀 I’m interested in mobile app development
 - 🌱 I’m currently learning Android development
-- 📫 How to reach me shoaibaliforever@outlook.com.
-OR shoaibali26021999@gmail.com
+- 📫 How to reach me shoaibaliforever@outlook.com

 <!---
 Kenway-web/Kenway-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.